aa-sikkkk/satya/docs/TEACHER_GUIDE.md

-# NEBedu Teacher Guide
+# Satya Teacher Guide

-This guide provides instructions for teachers on how to use the NEBedu tools for content management and student progress analysis.
+This guide provides instructions for teachers on how to use the Satya tools for content management and student progress analysis.

 ## 1. Introduction

-The NEBedu system includes tools specifically designed for teachers to manage educational content and monitor student learning.
+The Satya system includes tools specifically designed for teachers to manage educational content and monitor student learning.

 ## 2. Installation

-Refer to the main [Installation Guide](README.md#Installation) for detailed steps on setting up the NEBedu system.
+Refer to the main [Installation Guide](README.md#Installation) for detailed steps on setting up the Satya system.
 The teacher tools are included in the standard installation.

 ## 3. Content Management with the CLI Editor